-2. Lives, works, or has a strong interest/investment in Montgomery County.
+- Live, work, or have a strong interest/investment in Montgomery County.

-3. Expertise in one or more local food-related issues such as agriculture, food security and access, nutrition, food business and industrial practices, food education and research, land use, urban food production and distribution.
+- Expertise in one or more local food-related issues such as agriculture, food security and access, nutrition, food business and industrial practices, food education and research, land use and urban food production and distribution.

-5. Capacity to bring specific food system relationships and resources to the effort, as well as potential to represent diverse sectors of the local food system and/or the community at large.
+- Capacity to bring specific food system or community relationships and resources to the effort, as well as potential to represent diverse sectors of the local food system and/or the community at large.

 Meet our current Food Council Members

 Community Health and Wellness, Suburban Hospital